-Fig. 5 shows that the influence of the radiation parameter N as well as the upthurst force variable ξ on temperature profile.
-Observation says that the temperature profile escalates with increasing radiation variable N and declines with increasing upthurst force variable ξ .
-Radiation parameter N has no effect on velocity and induced magnetic field profiles respectively, which is understandable since it does not feature in either the hydrodynamic (momentum) or magnetic induction boundary layer equations.
-Radiation's main impact is to energise the regime of the boundary layer, which raises temperatures and increases the thickness of fluid energy border layer.
-Again, in the free stream, smooth decays are generated to demonstrate that the simulations are accurate run in MATLAB employed an appropriately big infinity boundary condition.
+Figure 5 shows the influence of the radiation parameter N as well as the upthrust force variable ξ on the temperature profile.
+The temperature profile escalates with increasing radiation variable N and declines with increasing upthrust force variable ξ .
+Radiation parameter N has no effect on velocity and induced magnetic field profiles, respectively, which is understandable since it does not feature in either the hydrodynamic (momentum) or magnetic induction boundary layer equations.
+Radiation's main impact is to energize the regime of the boundary layer, which raises temperatures and increases the thickness of the fluid energy border layer.
+Again, in the free stream, smooth decays are generated to demonstrate that the simulations are accurately run in MATLAB by employing an appropriately big infinity boundary condition.

-The effect of temperature exponent parameter λ on the velocity, temperature and induced magnetic field profiles is given in Figs 6-8.
-Fig 6 shows that speed profile deteriorate weakly with increasing temperature exponent parameter λ and increases weakly with increasing buoyancy-force parameter ξ .
-By rising the temperature-exponent term λ and buoyancy-force term ξ , respectively, the heat profiles is seen in Fig. 7 to be strongly decreasing.
-The non-isothermal effect therefore produces lower temperature magnitudes than would be computed with an isothermal model.
-Again, we noticed in Fig. 8 that rising of magnetic intensity, the contour of the induced decelerates with acceleration of temperature exponent parameter λ and increases with escalating buoyancy force parameter ξ .
-However, the impact again is marginal, and a much more pronounced effect is observed, as expected, on the temperature distribution (Fig. 7).
+The effect of temperature exponent parameter λ on the velocity, temperature and induced magnetic field profiles are given in Figures 6-8.
+Figure 6 shows that the speed profile deteriorates weakly with increasing temperature exponent parameter λ and increases weakly with increasing buoyancy-force parameter ξ .
+By rising the temperature-exponent term λ and buoyancy-force term ξ , respectively, the heat profiles are seen in Figure 7 to be strongly decreasing.
+The non-isothermal effect, therefore, produces lower temperature magnitudes than would be computed with an isothermal model.
+Again, we noticed in Figure 8 that with the rising of magnetic intensity, the contour of the induced decelerates with the acceleration of the temperature exponent parameter λ and increases with the escalating buoyancy force parameter ξ .
+However, the impact again is marginal, and a much more pronounced effect is observed, as expected, on the temperature distribution (Figure 7).

-Fig. 6 Effect of the temperature exponent parameter on velocity profile
+Figure 6.
+Effect of the temperature exponent parameter on velocity profile.

-Fig. 7 Effect of the temperature exponent parameter on temperature profile
+Figure 7.
+Effect of the temperature exponent parameter on temperature profile.

-Fig. 8 Effect of the temperature exponent parameter on magnetic field profile
+Figure 8.
+Effect of the temperature exponent parameter on magnetic field profile.

-A velocity exponent parameter p impact on the velocity, temperature, and induced magnetic field profiles is discussed in Figs 9-11.
-It is seen that the velocity profile increases by increasing the value of the p ande ξ as shown in Fig 9.
-Substantial flow acceleration is therefore induced with power-law stretching and thermal buoyancy effect i.e., the thickness of the momentum boundary layer is lowered.
-According to Fig. 10, the thickness of the thermal boundary layer is decreased in the regime as the velocity exponent variable p, and the upthrust force variable ξ , are increased.
-We observe from Fig 11 that the induced magnetic field profile however is enhanced with elevation in the value of p and ξ .
-Magnetic boundary layer thickness is therefore accentuated with power-law stretching of the sheet and stronger thermal buoyancy effect.
+Velocity exponent parameter p impact on the velocity, temperature, and induced magnetic field profiles is discussed in Figures 9-11.
+It is seen that the velocity profile increases by increasing the value of the p ande ξ as shown in Figure 9.
+Substantial flow acceleration is, therefore, induced with power-law stretching and thermal buoyancy effect, i.e., the thickness of the momentum boundary layer is lowered.
+According to Figure 10, the thickness of the thermal boundary layer is decreased in the regime as the velocity exponent variable p, and the upthrust force variable ξ is increased.
+We observe from Figure 11 that the induced magnetic field profile, however, is enhanced with elevation in the value of p and ξ .
+Magnetic boundary layer thickness is, therefore, accentuated with power-law stretching of the sheet and stronger thermal buoyancy effect.

-Fig. 9 Effect of the velocity exponent parameter on velocity profile
+Figure 9.
+Effect of the velocity exponent parameter on velocity profile.